rendall/one-page-dungeon-navigator/static/dungeons/ruined_temple_of_the_demon_savant.md

 5. A battered crate holds a leaf-shaped key.
 6. A fresco on the ceiling, ages a person when looked at.
 7. A huge iron double door with two keyholes to the south.
-8. A pile of rubble hides a mysterious, made of an unknown material helm.
+8. A pile of rubble hides a mysterious helm of unknown material.
 9. A leaf-shaped key hovering in the middle of the small chamber.
 10. An old friend, weak of starvation.